 Everything is up in the cloud these days.

 But that still doesn’t answer our question – what makes a SECURE CLOUD application?

 Put another way, how do you know that the “as-a-service” tool you are using is trustworthy enough to keep all of your data secure?

 Of course, it might not be so critical if you’re talking about just storing or sharing pictures.
 But when it comes to data-heavy tools, like web analytics, a secure cloud application is definitely a must.

-Which means knowing how to define one is…well, kind of important.
+This means knowing how to define one is…well, kind of important.

 To break things down, let’s start with a list of basic things – think of the as the basic, telltale signs – that will identify a truly secure SaaS application.

 Since we’re focusing on web analytics, we’ll explore all of these areas from the perspective of an analytics platform, but many of them apply to other kinds of (enterprise and non-enterprise) applications as well.

 Start by figuring out where your data is stored.

 Yes, except not really.
 All clouds are actually somewhere on earth – in other words in the cloud vendor’s data center somewhere.